BRUCE EARNEST JR.

 Stacey was a finalist and winner of various competitions including, 3rd prize for the American Prize Friedrich & Virginia Schorr Memorial, Finalist in the Brava!
 Opera Theater Vocal Competition, and semi-finalist in the Antonin Dvorak International Singing Competition, 2nd place in the Voices of Mississippi International Scholarship Competition, and Winner of the 2015 William T. Gower Concert Competition,

-In addition to her classical singing career, Ms. Trenteseaux offers services as an Artistic Project Manager and Consultant.
-She works with individual artists and arts organizations to design and realize professional artistic projects through business planning, grant writing, streamlining the production process, and developing innovative programming and curriculum.
+In addition to her classical singing career, Ms. Trenteseaux is a Music Teacher and Consultant, Engish Teacher, and Entrepreneur.
+She works with individual artists and arts organizations to design and realize professional artistic concerts, performances, and interactive projects through concept development, ideation, business planning, grant writing, streamlining production, and developing innovative programming and curriculum.
 She is passionate about helping artists develop a unique platform for their vision, legacy, and unique expression.

 IPAI has been an integral part of Ms. Trenteseaux’s career development.
 She first participated as a student artist in 2013.
 In 2016 she returned as an Opera Fellowship Artist and chose to stay and pursue a performance career in Germany and Europe.
-She has studied with internationally renowned soprano Barbara Daniels, master vocal coach Ellen Rissinger (Semperoper Dresden), Priya Pelakar (Berlin, Germany), and master teacher and pedagogue, Dr. Maryann Kyle (Mobile, Alabama).
+She currently studies with renowned teacher and vocal coach, Gudrun Bär (Weimar, Germany) and has also studied with internationally renowned soprano Barbara Daniels, master vocal coach Ellen Rissinger (Semperoper Dresden), Priya Pelakar (Berlin, Germany), and master teacher and pedagogue, Dr. Maryann Kyle (Mobile, Alabama).
 She has participated in masterclasses with Barbara Bonney, Sherrill Milnes, Richard Zeller, Alan Glassman, and Michael Sturm.
 Ms. Trenteseaux holds a Master’s degree in Voice Performance under Dr. Maryann Kyle from the University of Southern Mississippi and a Bachelor’s degree in Music Education from the University of Florida.

 Honored Master Clinician, Opera